 This website is your home base for the The Boston Children’s Department of Education’s Teaching Certificate Program.
-The program consists of 8 content sections and 5 observation/coaching activities; and 2 evaluation/feedback forms.
+The program consists of 6 core seminars; 4 elective Academy sessions; 5 observation/coaching activities; and 2 evaluation/feedback forms.

-Under the Module Content Section below, you will find a listing of the core certificate sessions, the elective BCH Academy professional development seminars, and an overall course evaluation form.
-All of these components must be completed prior to graduation.
-We have included pre-readings for each of the core certificate sessions and post-session reflection assignments that must be uploaded <6 weeks after the seminar.
+Under the Course Content Section below, you will find a listing of all the required course components, which must be completed prior to graduation.
+We have included pre-readings for each of the core certificate seminars and post-seminar reflection assignments, which must be uploaded <6 weeks after the seminar.
 After you have completed all assignments for the core seminars, please complete the “Course Evaluation Form.”

-We prefer that you attend certificate sessions live or synchronously, and CE credits are only available when participating in a live session, in-person or online.
-The session recordings are provided only as a final option for graduation purposes.
-CE credits are not granted for viewing recorded sessions online.
+We prefer that you attend certificate sessions live or synchronously; CE credits are only available when participating in a live session, in-person or via Zoom.
+The session recordings are provided only as a final option for graduation purposes; CE credits are not granted for viewing recorded sessions.

 Education is a core mission of Boston Children’s Hospital.
 Teaching and training happens across the hospital for learners on a daily basis; however, health professionals are often asked to assume teaching roles without prior training in educational principles or teaching methods.1 Boston Children’s Department of Education’s Teaching Certificate Program offers health professionals a pathway to greater knowledge of educational principles and clinical teaching practices, while providing meaningful hands-on instruction that improves knowledge, skills, and attitudes.
 The program includes an annual seminar series focusing on core educational principles, teaching strategies, and best instructional practices.
 Sessions are taught by health professions educators who possess advanced degrees in education or have undergone intensive educational fellowships or programs.
 Certificate members receive personalized coaching and feedback to enhance their teaching skills.
 Program facilitators, possess extensive real-life experience, model best educational strategies, and foster the transfer of learning to actual teaching practices.2

 Health Professionals who are new to teaching or would like to further develop their understanding of educational principles and their application to clinical settings across the Boston Children’s enterprise.